basarat/typescript-book/docs/types/@types.md

 [Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped) is definitely one of TypeScript's greatest strengths.
 The community has effectively gone ahead and **documented** the nature of nearly 90% of the top JavaScript projects out there.

-This means that you can use these projects in a very interactive and exploratory manner, no need to have the docs open in a seperate window and making sure you don't make a typo.
+This means that you can use these projects in a very interactive and exploratory manner, no need to have the docs open in a separate window and making sure you don't make a typo.

 ## Using `@types`